Adane Girma

 Adane Girma (አዳነ ግርማ; born 25 June 1985) is an Ethiopian former professional footballer who played as a striker.

-He was a member of the Ethiopia national team from 2006 to 2015 and made 45 appearances scoring 9 goals.
+He was a member of the Ethiopia national team from 2004 to 2014 and scored 9 goals in 45 appearances.

 Club career

 Adane began his career with Hawassa Kenema FC in summer 2007, then left the team and moved to Saint-George SA.
 He was later transformed to striker, a role in which he did very well by being one of the best scorers of the Ethiopian Premier League in the 2009–10 season.
 He can also play at full-back.
 Adane and Getaneh Kebede of Dedebit FC shared the 2010–11 Ethiopian Premier League goal scoring title after they finished the season with 20 goals each.
 He was also awarded as best player of the league in that season.

 In 2018, Adane was let go by his long time club Saint George S.C.
-Soon after Adane was able to agree to a contract with his former club Hawassa Kenema FC.
+Soon after, Adane agreed to a contract with his former club Hawassa Kenema FC.